rust-lang/rust-bindgen/CONTRIBUTING.md

 as well as tarballs.
 See `[workspace.metadata.dist]` section in Cargo.toml for the configuration.

-To update the release configuration:
+To update the release configuration, when a new cargo-dist is available:

 ```
 cargo dist init # from "cargo install cargo-dist"